settylab/Mellon/README.rst

 Usage with Scanpy
 =================

+`Scanpy <https://scanpy.readthedocs.io/>`_ is a popular single-cell analysis toolkit that can be used in conjunction with Crowding.
 We recomend using a diffusion map latent representation of cell states as input for the density computation.
-This latent represntation ensures that euclidian distance relates to cell-state disimilarity, some meaningless noise in cell-state is removed, and the dimensionality roghly represntes the dimensionality of the phenotypic manifold.
+This latent represntation ensures that euclidian distance relates to cell-state disimilarity, some confounding noise in cell state is removed, and the dimensionality approximates the dimensionality of the phenotypic manifold.

 .. code-block:: python